18F/health-tracking-course/collections/_rubric/id-high-1.md

 But... hopefully, a co-worker who is a friend.

-Instead of solo writing in your journal after watching this video, talk with a colleague about how you do (or do not) have visibility into software delivery on the projects you're overseeing.
+Instead of solo writing in your journal after watching this video, talk with a colleague or a few colleagues together about how you do (or do not) have visibility into software delivery on the projects you're overseeing.
 What do you see as opportunities in the space of "demos not memos?"
 What do you see as challenges?

-If you can, try and brainstorm together some ideas about how you, as a State Officer, can start to nudge the system so that, instead of long-running, memo-laden software development processes, you start to see actual software being developed as part of your health tracking process.
+If you can, try and brainstorm together some ideas about how you, as a State Officer, can start to nudge the system so that instead of long-running, memo-laden software development processes, you start to see actual software being developed as part of your health tracking process.

-{% include shared-experience-prompt.html %}
-## Discussion: No Memos (1h, group)
+## Discussion: No memos (1h, group)

 It's such a simple phrase: **demos not memos**.